algosup/2022-Project-Artificial-Intelligence-Group-B/Documents/Technical.md

 ## 1. Introduction

 ### a.
-Overview, Problem Description, Summary, or Abstract
+Overview

 This product has to detect the language of a conversation between English and French.
 When one langue will be detected, the user must be warned he is talking in this language.

 ### b.
 Glossary of Terminology
 |                              |                                                                               |